 Innovation is an exciting concept.
 But when you get into the weeds, you learn that it entails running head-on into the wind, defying the gravity of how things currently work.
 And so: a lot of fails.
+While we know these are truly opportunities for learning, they also require a certain admirable resilience.

 These kinds of talented, innovative developers and entrepreneurs inspire me, so I want to help them.
 I help them realize their visions by developing their messages, programs, events and even them.
 I’m also good at wrangling teams of various people to get stuff done.
 I love to talk and coach startups.